plast-lab/doop/README.md

     $ ./gradlew run -Pargs="-a context-insensitive -j ./lib/asm-debug-all-4.1.jar"

 will run the context-insensitive analysis on the asm-debug-all-4.1 jar.

+The most convenient way is to use the `doop` bash script which runs gradlew for you:

+    $ ./doop -a context-insensitive -j ./lib/asm-debug-all-4.1.jar

 ## License
 MIT license (see `LICENSE`).